ULTIMATE SINGAPORE TRAVEL GUIDE

 All in all, Singapore is super safe, comfortable and easy to travel around.
 It’s diversity and livelihood well and truly exceeded my expectations!
 The city isn’t crazy big that you feel overwhelmed, and the amount you can comfortably discover and immerse yourself in, within a 24 hour period, makes it well worth the trip.

 I hope some of these tips have given you a little insight into the gorgeous highlights of Singapore travel, and proof that it can totally be done on a backpacker’s budget!
-I spent less than 30SGD throughout the entire 24 hours.
+I spent less than 30SGD throughout the entire stay.
 This included accomodation, food, transport around the city, and to and from the airport.
 Any shopping you might wish to do added on top.
 This is pretty damn affordable if you ask me!

 Asia, how on earth do you manage to always steal my heart.
 If only I could afford to travel forever.
 Until next time.